31 Things To Do When You Need A Break

 3) Business meetings always require a buffer activity for me to regroup.

-My business meetings usually consist of either a Google Hangout or a coffee shop.
+My business meetings usually consist of either a Zoom meeting or a coffee shop.
 Regardless, it requires preparation, research, makeup, and non-workout wear.
 Don't get me wrong, I love the chance to feel put-together and network with like minded people and clients.
 But as a bonafide ambivert, meetings can take a lot out of me.

 After a meeting, I usually need a non-work related activity to reset my brain before I jump back into work.